-Doing Business in Myanmar for Indian Companies Myanmar has undergone a political and economic transformation with incredible speed and success.
+Myanmar has undergone a political and economic transformation with incredible speed and success and remains one of the fastest growing economies in East Asia.
 Myanmar's economic isolation has reduced considerably, as it seeks to fully integrate into the global economy.

 In 2015, Myanmar held its first national election in 25 years, which ushered in a new era of quasi-democracy and economic prosperity.
 Investor expectations were so high that Myanmar experienced GDP growth of 7.2 percent, in a historic election year.
+The GDP growth is currently projected to continue averaging 7.1% per year, mainly driven by economic reforms, public consumption and private investment.

-THE POLITICAL AND ECONOMIC SITUATIONS IN MYANMAR ARE ONLY BECOMING MORE STABLE.
+THE POLITICAL AND ECONOMIC SITUATIONS IN MYANIMAR ARE ONLY BECOMING MORE STABLE.